palmiak/deploy-buddy/readme.txt

 = 0.1.4 =

-- You can install and mange the plugin with composer.
+- You can install and manage the plugin with composer.
 Just run `composer require buddy/deploy-buddy`.

 = 0.1.3 =